Guys – Girls it’s time to install shock absorbers on your ride.

 - A 1/2″ drive socket that fits the nut and bolt head or a wrench to be used on the bolt end and the socket on the nut end.

-- Some spray lubricant like WD-40 sprayed on the threads of the nut side for easier removal of the nut.
+- Some spray lubricants like WD-40 are sprayed on the threads of the nut side for easier removal of the nut.

 Used For Loosening Tight Nuts and Bolts

 Steps to removing the shock absorbers from your awesome automobile

 - Depending on your make and model you may have to remove the tire to work on your shocks.
 If so, then a small jack may have to be added to your list of tools.
 This would mean jacking up the tire just far enough from the ground to remove the tire.

 - If this is the case then (Important Here) Have your vehicle in the park position, parking brake on, or some kind of blocking behind the wheels if you are especially working on an inclined area.